 Tickets to Santa Lucia Highlands Sun, Wind & Wine Gala usually sell out in advance, so make sure to purchase them as early as possible for your trip.
 No one under the age of 21 is allowed at this event.

 Monterey Bay Aquarium: One of the best aquariums in the world is right here in the Monterey Bay.
 It's a must see on your stay.
 The aquarium is home to more than 500 species of Monterey Bay plants and animals.
 Pick up advanced tickets so you don't have to waste time waiting in line.

 Whale Watching: May is a fun time to head out on the water to try and spot migrating whales in the area.
 This time of year, you will get the chance to see humpback and blue whales as well as dozens of other sea animals.
 Trips leave daily from Monterey.
-Pick up your tickets in advance.

 Food Walk: Sample local foods and learn all about the area on this fun Monterey Food Walk.
 You will sample both savory and sweet treats as you walk from place to place.
 In addition, you will also get the chance to pair some of your tastings with our top local wines and craft brews.
 All food is included in the ticket price.
 Pick up your spot on the tour today.